LinuxForHealth/FHIR/docs/src/pages/guides/FHIROperationFramework.md

 # The Specification in More Detail

-Each Operation per [the specification](https://www.hl7.org/fhir/r4/operations.html#defining) as an [OperationDefinition](https://www.hl7.org/fhir/r4/operationdefinition.html) Resource.
+Each Operation per [the specification](https://www.hl7.org/fhir/r4/operations.html#defining) is an [OperationDefinition](https://www.hl7.org/fhir/r4/operationdefinition.html) Resource.

 The elements needed are:
 - Unique Name of the Operation - `OperationDefinition.name`